• Project status: Active

 Sepsis-related hospital costs are estimated at $4 billion per annum for children and $12 billion per annum for adults in the United States.
 The cost of hospitalisation for children with sepsis in Australia and New Zealand is unknown.

-Variation in guidelines for sepsis treatment in Australia and New Zealand, and adherence to such guidelines, is unknown.
+Variation in guidelines for sepsis treatment in Australia and New Zealand, and adherence to such guidelines, is likely substantial.

-The microbiology and resistance patterns of bacterial pathogens in children treated for sepsis in Australia and New Zealand are unknown.
-Whether current empiric antibiotic recommendations are appropriate to cover bacterial pathogens causing sepsis in Australia and New Zealand is unknown.
+The microbiology and resistance patterns of bacterial pathogens in children treated for sepsis in Australia and New Zealand are also unknown.
+Whether current empiric antibiotic recommendations are appropriate to cover bacterial pathogens causing sepsis in Australia and New Zealand is unclear.

-The prevalence and outcomes in subgroups of vulnerable, high-risk children, including those receiving cancer chemotherapy, those self identifying as of Aboriginal or Torres Strait Islander or Māori ethnicity, those with chronic medical conditions, and infants or neonates who are treated for sepsis are unknown.
+The prevalence and outcomes in subgroups of vulnerable, high-risk children, including those receiving cancer chemotherapy, those self-identifying as of Aboriginal or Torres Strait Islander or Māori ethnicity, those with chronic medical conditions, and infants or neonates who are treated for sepsis are likely higher but unknown at this time.

-Baseline observational data is required to answer fundamental aspects of sepsis care for children in Australia and New Zealand, and to plan future interventional studies.
+We require baseline observational data to answer fundamental aspects of sepsis care for children in Australia and New Zealand and to plan future interventional studies.

 Defining characteristics, prevalence, severity, resource utilisation, cost, variation in care, and antimicrobial stewardship are all important and unexplored components of the paediatric sepsis research landscape that this study will address.